baovu2909/my-project/README.md

-# My Project
+# PHP MY PROJECT RATE MY TEACHER
+HELLO EVERYONE!
 This is my project.
-I want to do one for learn how to use Git and GitHub
+That one is PHP Code

 ## How to install

 ```bash
 git clone https://github.com/baovu2909/my-project.git